rajpatel-rp7/ai-augmented-api-observability-debugging-platform/README.md

 Centralized platform for collecting and correlating application logs, metrics, and distributed traces across services.
 Detects anomalies, surfaces incidents, and uses an AI-assisted layer to summarize root causes and suggest next investigation steps.

-> **Status:** Core API, metrics stack, Elasticsearch logs, Redis Streams skeleton, and Jaeger traces with log/trace correlation by `trace_id`.
-Automated detection and AI analysis come next.
+> **Status:** Telemetry collection/correlation plus rule-based incident detection are in place.
+AI-assisted analysis and the React dashboard come next.

 ## Goals